dusktrades/ftx-cli/docs/topics/trading/split-scaled-twap-orders.md

 ## TWAP order

-A TWAP order is a split order paired with an order duration.
-The split orders will be spread linearly across the order duration (order interval = order duration / [split count - 1]).
+A TWAP order is a split order paired with an placement duration.
+The split orders will be spread linearly across the placement duration (placement interval = placement duration / [split count - 1]).

-Order durations have the following format: `--duration XhYmZs`
+Placement durations have the following format: `--duration XhYmZs`

 TWAP orders can be used to minimise market impact.